alex-florescu/CS351/setup/dma-description.md

 ac_recdat & ac_pbdat | joint to SDATA_I and SDATA_O
 ac_mclk | master clock at 12.288 MHz
 ac_muten | fixed at 1, since it's active low

 ## Clocks in DMA demo
 * CLK_I is the input system clock (100MHz)
-* MCLK_O is the signal for configuring the I2S as either Master or Slave.
+* MCLK_O (clock of the Audio codec)
+  - also used for configuring the I2S as either Master or Slave.
 Default is slave.
 (This needs to be configured from Zynq).
+  - determines the sampling frequency
-DMA demo configures this using an ODDR flip flip at 12.288 MHz
+    - DMA demo configures this using an ODDR flip flip at 12.288 MHz
+* BCLK_O (clock on which every data bit is sent)
-* BCLK_O configured based on
+  - configured based on
   - rx tx enable
-  -
+  - DIV_RATE

-*
+    * we would only need one single configuration, so our DIV_RATE will be fixed
+* BCLK_Fall_int and BCLK_Rise_int signals created such that our clock remain unchanged when we are NOT receiving/transmitting data
 ----
+Snippet for BCLK_0

     SER_CLK: process(CLK_I)
     begin